LUMINA: Detecting Hallucinations in RAG System with Context-Knowledge Signals: Computational Resources

 \section{Computational Resources}

 \approach is a lightweight and efficient approach, which requires only two forward passes to obtain the necessary information to compute external context and internal knowledge scores.
 As \approach does not require generating multiple samples nor training, it is easy to scale up to a large amount of data.
 All the experiments of \approach are conducted on a single Nvidia H100 GPU.
 The execution time of computing both external context and internal knowledge scores varies depending on the length of the response.
-For responses around 150 tokens, the average computational time is less than 1 second.
+For responses around 150 tokens, the average computational time is less than 1 second. { In addition, while \approach requires two forward passes to compute the score, it is consistently more efficient than ReDeEP, as shown in Table~\ref{tb:computational_cost}.
+We believe that it is because for the external context score, ReDeEP has to store the entire attention map for every layer and use that to select the top $k$ tokens from the external context.
+And for the internal knowledge score, ReDeEP has to apply the logit lens before and after FFN for each transformer layer.
+In contrast, our external context score only requires approximating MMD at the output layer, and our internal knowledge score needs applying the logit lens only once per layer.
+These design choices reduce the computational cost, making \approach much more efficient. }